-- The Parvo in Dog is a viral disease that affects puppies much more than adult dogs as it likes to inhabit rapidly dividing cells.
+- The Parvo in Dog is a viral disease that affects puppies much more than adult dogs.

 This viral disease is highly contagious and can live outside the body of a dog for a great deal of time.

 It is most commonly found living in the intestinal tract and causes a chronic diarrhea to set in.

 This can cause severe issues with your puppy, including the untimely death of the little one.
 The virus attacks the white blood cells and, thus, can infect the heart muscles leading to a sudden death.